securitybunker/databunker/API.md

 You can use **session token** generated in your application logs instead of clear text user IP, cookies, etc...
 This information is is considered now as PII.

-Sesion generation API is flexible and you can push any data you wish to save in session record.
+Session generation API is flexible and you can push any data you wish to save in session record.
 It can be: user ip, mobile device info, user agent, etc...

 Each session record has an expiration period.
 When the record it is expired, it is automatically deleted.